-This year The Kingdom Come have teamed up with the Archbishop of York’s Youth Trust to produce 11 video reflections from influential Christians for the daily themes of Thy Kingdom Come.
+This year The Kingdom Come have teamed up with the Archbishop of York’s Youth Trust to produce 11 video reflections from influential young Christians for the daily themes of Thy Kingdom Come.

 Each video reflection includes an accompanying discussion plan which is suitable for use in colleges, youth groups or at home with friends.

-Other new resources include this year’s Novena and the Prayer Journal, written by the Archbishop of York with the express intention of inspiring readers to re-encounter the love and joy found in Jesus Christ.
+This year’s Novena and the Prayer Journal, written by the Archbishop of York with the express intention of inspiring readers to re-encounter the love and joy found in Jesus Christ.

 The award-winning Thy Kingdom Come app, available in nine languages, will for the first time, include audio content from 24/7 Prayer’s Lectio 365, with audio reflections from Pete Greig, Archbishop Justin and 24/7 Prayer GB UK Director, Carla Harding.